 When there is an exit, Brightspark first returns your contributed capital, and most of the returns are distributed amongst Limited Partners – a percentage (usually 15%) goes to Brightspark as a performance fee, or “carry”.

-As a Limited Partner, you make money when (and if) a company in your investment portfolio goes through a liquidation event.
+As an investor, you make money when (and if) a company in your investment portfolio goes through a liquidation event.
 You will then receive your initial investment back as well as your allocated portion of the profit.

 You should know that:

 - Usually, a liquidation event takes the form of an acquisition or an IPO

 - The average time before a company exits is 5-7 years, but this varies

 - A successful sale through the Secondary Transaction Program is not guaranteed.

 - VC investments are very risky, and you could lose your entire investment.
 Read our detailed risk disclaimer